Join Our Team

-If you are interested in volunteering at the library, we are looking for individuals ages 12 and above who are willing to help on a one-time basis or to make a regular commitment.
+If you are interested in volunteering at the library, we are looking for individuals who are willing to help on a one-time basis or to make a regular commitment.
 Submitting a volunteer application does not guarantee a volunteer position.

 How to Volunteer?